 The adoration bestowed upon the top executives of modern technology companies is like that of Southern Baptist parishioners during the rapture.
 We worship at the feet of charismatic pontiffs like Elon Musk, Sheryl Sandberg, and Richard Branson.
 They’re our silicon saviors, and the only thing that shakes our faith in them is a dead battery or too many casserole recipes in our newsfeed.

 When it comes to mobile gadgets and streaming media, some of us even worship two gods—like a household with one Catholic and one Jewish parent that recognizes both Christmas and Hanukkah.
-These odd and overly open-minded people may sport both an iPhone from Apple and a Nexus 7 tablet from Google.
-Maybe they have a Galaxy S5 smartphone and an iPad.
+These odd and overly open-minded people may sport both an iPhone 8 Plus from Apple and a Galaxy 7 from Samsung.
+They often do weird things like own a Galaxy Note smartphone and an iPad at the same time (!).
 Hasn’t anyone told them that this is, basically, against the rules?

 In the end, the best digital dogma is the one that suits your lifestyle, budget, and personal beliefs.
 Or the one with the coolest logo.
 But it’s your money going into the offering plate; worship with the company or platform of your choice.